cypik/terraform-azure-lb/README.md

 - [License](#license)

 ## Introduction
-This repository contains Terraform code to deploy resources on Microsoft Azure, including a resource group and a virtual network and flexible-mysql.
+This repository contains Terraform code to deploy resources on Microsoft Azure, including a resource group and a virtual network and load-balancer.

 ## Usage
 To use this module, you should have Terraform installed and configured for AZURE.
 This module provides the necessary Terraform configuration